The information in this section is for the academic year 2023/2024.

 For some Leo Kelly pupils, we teach them through our HIVE offer.

-HIVE provides education for young people from reception to age 18 who are unable to attend their normal place of education due to mental ill health or medical illness.
+HIVE provides education for young people who are unable to attend their normal place of education due to mental ill health or medical illness.
 HIVE also provides support for pupils re-integrating into school after a period of illness.
 Education can be through virtual teaching, teaching in the home or community or through technology such as AV1 robots.

 - Pupils are taught one to one, or small group lessons, online, in the home or in an agreed venue with five lessons in the school week.

-- We teach pupils a broad range of National Curriculum subjects with an aim to ensure pupils have opportunities to continue with their learning whilst being supported to manage challenges around their mental health.
+- Depending on the identified curriculum pathway, Pupils have access to a broad range of National Curriculum subjects and our Preparation for Adulthood curriculum with an aim to ensure pupils have opportunities to continue with their learning whilst being supported to manage challenges around their mental health.
 For some of our pupils we use the AQA Awards to re-engage pupils with their learning.

 - A baseline assessment is completed at the start of a pupils learning journey.
 This gives a clearly defined starting point to enable the teacher to build on prior learning and work towards a defined end point.